Are you thinking about filing for divorce?

 The other spouse is the Respondent or Defendant.

-After you file for divorce, the next steps in the divorce process is you have to serve your spouse.
+After you file for divorce, the next steps in the divorce process in Georgia is you have to serve your spouse.

 You can hire your local sheriff’s office to serve divorce papers.